elB4RTO/craplog-pyGUI/README.md

 <br/>

 #### Note
-Please notice that even usign `only globals`, normal SESSION's statistic files will be created.
-CRAPLOG needs session files in order to update global ones.<br/>
+Please notice that even usign `only globals`, normal session's statistic files will be created.
+Craplog needs session files in order to update global ones.<br/>
 After completing the job, session files will be automatically removed.

 <br/>